himanshu2406/CNN-ai-pneumonia-detection/README.md

 # CNN-ai-pneumonia-detection

+# IMPORTANT : This is a test software not meant for real life applications , it's always recommended to consult a real doctor !

 Discord server with ready to use Ai Doctor : https://discord.gg/ZUGVPSS

 Soon open-sourcing the Discord bot Source code ! <3